distributed-system-analysis/pbench/docs/API/access_model.md

 ## Roles

-The Pbench Server user model allows assigning an `ADMIN` role to one or more user accounts on the server.
+The Pbench Server acess model allows assigning an `ADMIN` role to one or more user accounts through the OIDC identity provider.
 These users will be granted full CRUD access to all server data, including

 - All datasets
-- All user profiles
 - Server configuration settings

-A user with the `ADMIN` role can use the [user](V1/user.md) (profile) API to assign the `ADMIN` role to other users.
-On installation of the Pbench Server there are no users with `ADMIN` role, so the server management CLI (described elsewhere) must be used to create an administrator account or assign the `ADMIN` role to some user.

 ## Groups